sebivenlo/dockerstart/README.md

 This section describes how you can start your docker machine on different operating systems.

 ## Linux
-Somehow, things under Linux are a bit harder, mostly because linux does not a virtual machine layer.
+Somehow, things under Linux are a bit harder, mostly because linux does not have a virtual machine layer.
-Anyhow, on my machine, the docker0 ip address in 172.17.0.1, so everywhere where yo o see DOCKER_HOST read  172.17.0.1.
+Anyhow, on my machine, the docker0 ip address is 172.17.0.1.

 ## Windows